iwaldman/ipfs-image-dapp/README.md

 6. Navigate to http://localhost:3000/ in your browser.

 7. Remember to connect [MetaMask](https://metamask.io/) to one of your local Ganache Ethereum accounts
-    - Connect to Localhost 8545, alternatively,
+    - Connect to Localhost 8545, or
-    - Create and connect to a custom RPC network using the Ganache RPC server (currently `http://127.0.0.1:8545`)
+    - Create and connect to a custom RPC network using the Ganache RPC server (currently `http://127.0.0.1:8545`), then
     - Import a new account and use the account seed phrase provided by Ganache

       ![IPFS Image dApp](https://github.com/iwaldman/ipfs-image-dapp/blob/master/metamask-choose-network.png?raw=true 'IPFS Image dApp')